C-gonz/Phylogenetic_Focusing/README.md

 ![GPCR_classC_focused_tree](images/GPCR_classC_focused_tree.jpg)
 Example Phyfocus run investigating Taste 1 Receptor evolutionary relationships against 45 animal species.
 Visualized and annotated using FigTree v1.4.4.

+<details> <summary><H1> Phyfocus Introduction </H1></summary>

 ### The conceptional basis for Phyfocus
 All gene phylogenies are heavily impacted by what sequence data they are given to work with.
 As no phylogenetic approach can  make use of all the genomic data we have in a single gene tree, criteria must be established for excluding sequence data.
 In many approaches, this can include manually choosing which sequences go into a phylogenetic pipeline, using species datasets that are not genomic/proteomic, or imposing search algorithm limitations, such as limits on the number of BLAST hits allowed.
 The concern with some of these limitations is that they may exclude sequence data not because it is irrelevant, but because it simply did not meet an arbitrary criteria (such as making a BLAST hit count).

+Phyfocus makes phylogenetic data itself the criteria for excluding sequence data.
+Users specify gene sequences of interest (Targets) and distantly related sequences (Anchors) at the outset, along with even more distantly related sequences (Roots) for the unfocused phylogeny.
+Once the unfocused tree is rooted, the Most Recent Common Ancestor (MRCA) of the Targets and Anchors is extracted, providing a focused subtree.

-By making phylogenetic data itself the criteria for excluding sequences through focusing, Phyfocus aims to reduce the potential loss of novel evolutionary relationships while still making assessments of large gene families and many species feasible.
+By making phylogenetic data itself the criteria for excluding sequences through focusing, Phyfocus aims to reduce the potential loss of informative sequence data while still making assessments of large gene families and many species feasible.

 ### What Phyfocus is most helpful for:
 - Providing a pipeline for rigorous phylogenetics using proteomic data and a large number of species